• Home

 26. Walk the Gabul Way

 Gabul Way is the name given to the path that hugs the winding road from Arcadia to Nelly Bay.
-Take in the views and either continue into Nelly Bay or along the water in Geoffrey Bay.
+Take in the views, then either continue into Nelly Bay or head along the water in Geoffrey Bay.

 27. Visit the SS City of Adelaide shipwreck at low tide